THE GUITARS OF JAMES ORMSTON BURNS

 c.
 March 1960 Fenton Weill Leaflet

 RP1/G "Super Stream-lined Solid Body Electronic Guitar.
-Two adjustable pole piece pick-up units...
-Sycamore Body, pure gold plated metal fittings" BUT illustration shows angular Bass in cherry sunburst finish
+BUT illustration shows angular Bass in cherry sunburst finish

 RP1/B "Super Stream-lined Guitar Bass, matching RP1/G in design..." (not pictured)

-RP2/G "Short scale stream-lined guitar, sycamore body", yet illustration shows angular Guitar in natural blonde finish
+RP2/G "Short scale stream-lined guitar, sycamore body", BUT illustration shows angular Guitar in natural blonde finish

 c.1960/61 Fenton Weill leaflet